-- 2.1 A judge shall perform his or her judicial duties without fear, favor, bias, or prejudice. - 2.2 A judge shall ensure that his or her conduct, both professional and personal, maintains and enhances the confidence of the public, lawyers, and parties in the impartiality of the judge and of the Judiciary. - 2.3 A judge shall, so far as is reasonable, conduct himself or herself as to minimize the occasions on which it will be necessary for the judge to be disqualified from hearing or deciding cases. - 2.4 With respect to pending or impending cases: - 2.4.1 A judge shall not knowingly, while a proceeding is before, or reasonably could come before, the judge, make any comment that might reasonably be expected to affect the outcome of such proceeding or impair the fairness of the process.
-Nor shall the judge make any comment in public or otherwise that might affect the fair trial of any person or issue. - 2.4.2 A judge shall require court staff and others subject to the judge's direction and control to refrain from making statements that the judge would be prohibited from making by paragraph 2.4.1. - 2.4.3 Notwithstanding the restriction in paragraph 2.4.1, a judge may make public statements in the course of official duties, may explain court procedures, and may comment on any proceeding in which the judge is a party in a personal capacity. - 2.4.4 Subject to the requirements of paragraph 2.4.1, a judge may respond directly or through a third party to allegations in the media or elsewhere concerning the judge's conduct in a matter.
+- 2.1 A judge shall perform his or her judicial duties without fear, favor, bias, or prejudice. - 2.2 A judge shall ensure that his or her conduct, both professional and personal, maintains and enhances the confidence of the public, lawyers, and parties in the impartiality of the judge and of the Judiciary. - 2.3 A judge shall, so far as is reasonable, conduct himself or herself as to minimize the occasions on which it will be necessary for the judge to be disqualified from hearing or deciding cases. - 2.4 With respect to pending or impending cases and false, misleading, or unfair allegations: - 2.4.1 A judge shall not knowingly, while a proceeding is before, or reasonably could come before, the judge, make any comment that might reasonably be expected to affect the outcome of such proceeding or impair the fairness of the process.
+Nor shall the judge make any comment in public or otherwise that might affect the fair trial of any person or issue. - 2.4.2 A judge shall require court staff and others subject to the judge's direction and control to refrain from making statements that the judge would be prohibited from making by paragraph 2.4.1. - 2.4.3 Notwithstanding the restriction in paragraph 2.4.1, a judge may make public statements in the course of official duties, may explain court procedures, and may comment on any proceeding in which the judge is a party in a personal capacity. - 2.4.4 Subject to the requirements of paragraph 2.4.1, a judge may respond directly or through a third party in writing, via social media, broadcast media, or otherwise to allegations in the media or elsewhere concerning the judge's conduct in a matter or to false, misleading, or unsubstantiated allegations or attacks upon the judge's reputation from whatever source in writing, via social media or broadcast media or otherwise.